-- Promotion from the FOM1 to the FOM2, and from FOM2 to the Core Clinical Experiences is determined by the Basic Science Academic Evaluation Board.
-Advancement within the CCE and AS years, and recommendation for graduation are the province of the Clinical Science Academic Evaluation Board. - The Basic Science Academic Evaluation Board meets approximately quarterly during the academic year; the Clinical Science Academic Evaluation Board convenes approximately monthly with executive meetings being held as necessary.
+Promotion from the FOM1 to the FOM2, and from FOM2 to the Core Clinical Experiences is determined by the Basic Science Academic Evaluation Board (BSAEB).
+Advancement within the CCE and AS years and recommendation for graduation are the province of the Clinical Science Academic Evaluation Board (CSAEB).

+The BSAEB and CSAEB each meet approximately monthly during the academic year.
+Additional electronic discussion/consultation and voting may occur as necessary.
 It is the responsibility of each Board to review a student's entire record, taking into consideration the overall pattern and quality of a student's academic performance.
-It should be emphasized that the recommendations of the Boards and actions of the Progress Board, ranging from unqualified promotion to dismissal, are based upon assessments of academic and technical competence and upon qualitative, ethical and behavioral criteria. - Any recommendation made by either Academic Evaluation Board that are considered an adverse recommendation; including requiring a student to (1) repeat a whole semester or an entire year; (2) enter a less than full-time or other program which will delay the student's time of graduation, (3) take a leave of absence at the initiative of the Board rather than of the student, or (4) be dismissed must be presented to the Progress Board. - B. Academic Review and Advancement During the Pre-clerkship Years In general, a student whose internal record shows no ratings of CRED-IT/MARGINAL or NO CREDIT and less than two ratings of INCOMPLETE does not require individual review.
+It should be emphasized that the recommendations of the Boards and actions of the Progress Board, ranging from unqualified promotion to dismissal, are based upon assessments of academic and technical competence and upon qualitative, ethical and behavioral criteria.

+Any recommendation made by either Academic Evaluation Board that is considered an adverse recommendation; including requiring a student to (1) repeat a whole semester or an entire year; (2) enter a less than full-time or other program which will delay the student's time of graduation, (3) take a Leave of Absence at the initiative of the Board rather than of the student, or (4) be dismissed must be presented to the Progress Board.
+Students may request to defer pre-clinical courses or clinical rotations and enter an extended course of study, without going before the Progress Board, as long as they are making satisfactory progress towards the MD degree.

+A student will be considered to be making satisfactory progress towards the MD degree if the following percentage of the curriculum is met:

+- End of first year of enrollment 10% of curriculum - End of second year of enrollment 20% of curriculum - End of third year of enrollment 30% of curriculum - End of fourth year of enrollment 50% of curriculum - End of fifth year of enrollment 75% of curriculum - End of sixth year of enrollment 100% of curriculum

+Percentage of curriculum completed will be calculated based on the percentage of the curriculum which would normally be completed in 4 years.

+Exceptions to the maximum number of years (6 enrollment/2 leave) can be made only in circumstances of extraordinary medical or person- al hardship, on appeal to the appropriate Academic Evaluation Board.

+Approved by the Educational Policy Committee (EPC) 6/10.

+B. Academic Review and Advancement During the Pre-clerkship Years

+In general, a student whose internal record shows no ratings of CREDIT/MARGINAL or NO CREDIT and less than two ratings of INCOMPLETE does not require individual review.